rddefauw/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide-terraform.md

     export USE_RDS="true"
     # true/false flag to configure and deploy with S3
     export USE_S3="true"
+    # true/false flag to configure and deploy with EFS
+    export USE_EFS="true"
+    # true/false flag to configure and deploy with Velero
+    export USE_VELERO="true"
     ```

+    We strongly suggest enabling both EFS and Velero, as that will make for an easier [upgrade]({{< ref "../upgrade" >}}). path.

 1. Save the variables to a `.tfvars` file: